ThatGuyStar/DoggyDayCare/README.md

 # DoggyDayCare

-Gage Cahoon
+Gage Cahoon -
-Application to manage dog transaction at a dog day care.
+Application to manage dog transactions at a dog day care.